awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-activatewindowswithamazonlicense.md

   Default: CreateNewVPC

   Description: \(Optional\) Offline only \- The subnet ID for the EC2Rescue instance used to perform the offline troubleshooting\.
-Use SelectedInstanceSubnet to use the same subnet as your instance, or CreateNewVPC to create a new VPC\.
+Use `SelectedInstanceSubnet` to use the same subnet as your instance, or use `CreateNewVPC` to create a new VPC\.
 IMPORTANT: The subnet must be in the same Availability Zone as InstanceId, and it must allow access to the SSM endpoints\.

 **Required IAM permissions**

 The `AutomationAssumeRole` requires the following actions to successfully run the Automation document\.

-It is recommended that the EC2 instance receiving the command has an IAM role with the **AmazonSSMManagedInstanceCore** Amazon managed policy attached\.
-You must have at least **ssm:ExecuteAutomation** and **ssm:SendCommand** to run the automation and send the command to the instance, plus **ssm:GetAutomationExecution** to be able to read the automation output\.
+We recommend that the EC2 instance receiving the command has an IAM role with the **AmazonSSMManagedInstanceCore** Amazon managed policy attached\.
+You must have at least **ssm:StartAutomationExecution** and **ssm:SendCommand** to run the automation and send the command to the instance, plus **ssm:GetAutomationExecution** to be able to read the automation output\.
 For the offline remediation, see the permissions needed by **AWSSupport\-StartEC2RescueWorkflow**\.

  **Document Steps**

 1. aws:assertAwsResourceProperty \- Check the provided instance's platform is Windows\.

-1. aws:assertAwsResourceProperty \- Confirm the provided instance is a managed instance
+1. aws:assertAwsResourceProperty \- Confirm the provided instance is a managed instance:

    1. \(Online activation fix\) If the input instance is a managed instance, then run aws:runCommand to run the PowerShell script to attempt to fix Windows activation\.

    1. \(Offline activation fix\) If the input instance is not a managed instance:

-      1. aws:assertAwsResourceProperty \- Verifies the AllowOffline flag is set to True\.
-If so, the offline fix starts, otherwise the automation ends\.
+      1. aws:assertAwsResourceProperty \- Verifies the `AllowOffline` flag is set to `True`\.
+If so, the offline fix starts; otherwise the automation ends\.

-      1. aws:executeAutomation \- Invoke AWSSupport\-StartEC2RescueWorkflow with the Windows activation offline fix script\.
-The script leverages EC2Config or EC2Launch depending on the OS version\.
+      1. aws:executeAutomation \- Invoke `AWSSupport-StartEC2RescueWorkflow` with the Windows activation offline fix script\.
+The script uses either EC2Config or EC2Launch, depending on the OS version\.

-      1. aws:executeAwsApi \- Read the result from AWSSupport\-StartEC2RescueWorkflow\.
+      1. aws:executeAwsApi \- Read the result from `AWSSupport-StartEC2RescueWorkflow`\.

  **Outputs**